- Undergraduate Program

 On-campus preventative and urgent care are provided at MIT Medical.
 The urgent care center at MIT Medical is available to all MIT students, benefits-eligible employees, and retirees, regardless of whether the patient is enrolled in the student health plan.
 Family members covered by any MIT-sponsored health plan are also eligible to use the Urgent Care Service.
 More information about the urgent care center, including the hours of operation and services available, is online at MIT Medical.

 Graduate students at MIT receive monthly stipend payments at the end of each month, via direct deposit.
 Direct deposit, tax withholding, and other forms can be updated online via MIT's SAPweb Employee Self-Service page, under the "Money Matters" tab.
 Students can also download electronic copies of pay stubs and W2s.
 Please note that federal and state income taxes are automatically withheld from those students paid via Research Assistantships or Teaching Assistantships.
 Students paid via MIT fellowship support may not have taxes withheld automatically, but fellowship support disbursed as stipend is still subject to state and federal income taxes.
-The Office of the Dean for Graduate Education (ODGE) offers more information about taxable income online here.
+The Office of Graduate Education (OGE) offers more information about taxable income online here.
 Please contact Rebecca Teixeira in the Chemistry Education Office with any questions about stipend payments.

 The International Student Office (ISO) at MIT provides primary support to international students throughout the visa process.
 The United States government is currently giving extra scrutiny to student visas, and students planning to leave and re-enter the United States should discuss their travel plans with ISO prior to their trip, to ensure that they have all the necessary documentation to successfully re-enter the United States.